 I never went to the Game Developer’s Conference as a journalist, but this year I took a week off and flew out to San Francisco on my own dollar to attend it as a developer.
 I was mainly there to demo Gunpoint for the expo crowds at the IGF Finalists Pavilion, but I was also invited to give a five-minute talk as part of the closing talk of the Independent Games Summit: the Indie Soapbox Session.

 It’s a rapid fire sequence of ten indie devs giving quick talks about what’s getting them fired up at the moment – rants, new ideas or advocacy.
 I was honoured to be asked, then completely terrified when I saw the room I’d be speaking to, then totally calm milling around on stage beforehand, then debilitatingly nervous when I actually had to speak.

 I’m told it went well, by several nice people who ran into me later in the week, and a few others have asked for the slides.
 I can actually do one better than that – correctly predicting that I’d be unable to form sentences on stage, I wrote my notes for the talk as a full script.
-Here it is, updated slightly to reflect what I think I actually said, and with a few notes on context and how people reacted.
+Here it is, updated slightly to reflect what I think I actually said.

 I want to talk instead about explaining games.
 It’s easy to screw that up when it’s a game you’re close to, but it’s also really important to get right if you want anyone else to play it.
 And I had a headstart with this, because I’ve been explaining other people’s games for eight years.